Find out how much different surgeries cost for dogs and cats, and whether pet insurance will cover them.

 Pet insurance generally reimburses a portion of vet bills, up to around 80%, up to a specified annual limit.
 While it’s unusual for a single claim to push you over the limit, it can still happen.

 - Basic policies will often have an annual benefit limit of around $5,000, while comprehensive policies typically carry limits of around $15,000 or more.
-In this case, a cheaper policy would have left the owner with more than $10,000 in expenses, while a more expensive (i.e. comprehensive) policy might leave them with none.
+In this case, a cheaper policy would have left the owner with more than $15,000 in expenses, while a more expensive (i.e. comprehensive) policy will leave them with much less to pay on their own.

 - When claims get this expensive, there’s a significant difference between 80% cover and 100% cover.